pablodecm/phd_thesis/src/103_chapter_3.md

 $$
 w(\boldsymbol{z}_s) = \frac{p_R ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}_R)}{p_Q ( \boldsymbol{z}_\textrm{p}|\boldsymbol{\theta}_Q)}
 $$ {#eq:gen_level_reweighting}
-which is referred as *generator-level re-weighting*, a procedure that in some cases can even be done analytically.
-The concept of *re-weighting* will be useful to model different parameter points in [Chapter @sec:higgs_pair] with single set of simulated observations as well as to understand how the effect of varying parameters can be modelled via differentiable transformations in [Chapter @sec:inferno].
+which is referred to as *generator-level re-weighting*, a procedure that in some cases can even be done analytically.
+The concept of *re-weighting* will be useful to model different parameter points in [Chapter @sec:higgs_pair] with a single set of simulated observations as well as to understand how the effect of varying parameters can be modelled via differentiable transformations in [Chapter @sec:inferno].